Zukhriatul Hafizah Muhammad

-Zukhriatul Hafizah Muhammad (born 8 July 1987) popularly known as Fizah Muhammad is an Indonesian secretary of Ministry of Transportation, model and beauty camp guru, who won the title of Puteri Indonesia Lingkungan 2009.
+Zukhriatul Hafizah Muhammad (born 8 July 1987) popularly known as Fizah Muhammad is an Indonesian secretary of Ministry of Transportation, model and beauty pageant titleholder, who won the title of Puteri Indonesia Lingkungan 2009.
 She represented Indonesia at the Miss International 2010 pageant in Chengdu, China, where she won Miss Congeniality.

 Early life and education

 Hafizah graduated her bachelor degree in Business Accountant from The London School of Public Relations, Jakarta, Indonesia.
-She work as a secretary of the Indonesian Ministry of Transportation.
+She works as a secretary of the Indonesian Ministry of Transportation.

 Pageantry

 Puteri Indonesia 2009

 Hafizah was crowned as Puteri Indonesia Lingkungan 2009 at the grand finale held in Jakarta Convention Center, Jakarta, Indonesia on 9 October 2009, by the outgoing titleholder of Puteri Indonesia Lingkungan 2008, Ayu Diandra Sari Tjakra of Bali.

 Miss International 2010

-As Puteri Indonesia Lingkungan 2009, Hafizah represented Indonesia at the 50th edition of Miss International 2010 pageant in held in Sichuan Province Gymnasium, Chengdu, China.
+As Puteri Indonesia Lingkungan 2009, Hafizah represented Indonesia at the 50th edition of Miss International 2010 pageant held in Sichuan Province Gymnasium, Chengdu, China.
 The finale was held on 7 November 2010.
 She won Miss Friendship award at the pageant.
 Miss International 2009, Anagabriela Espinoza of Mexico crowned her successor, Elizabeth Mosquera of Venezuela, at the end of the event.